HOLY FAMILY AMERICAN NATIONAL CATHOLIC CHURCH-LAS CRUCES, NM (FOUNDED-1995)

 Fr.
 Jim Lehman, FCM Pastor and Founder

 As a young man Fr.
 Jim entered the Alexian Brothers, a Roman Catholic Order dedicated to the care of the sick.
-After leaving the order, he continued working with those struggling emotionally and physically, getting in 1975 his Master of Social Work degree from Hunter College in New York City.
-At the same time his desire to serve God and His people led him to pursuing ordination as a Permanent Deacon in the Roman Catholic Church in 1987 getting ordained by Archbishop Robert Sanchez and completing a BA in Religious Studies from the College of Santa Fe.
-For a while he served as Administrator of IHM Cathedral in Las Cruces but left in 1995, completing his theological education at St. Alban Theological Seminary, getting ordained to the priesthood, and founding Holy Family Parish.
-He did this for he believed that church should be an place where "all were welcome."
-While as pastor, he continued his work as a therapist in private practice and his work at New Mexico State University as a College Assistant Professor.
-To integrate these various interested in 2003 he completed his Doctorate in Psychology looking at the psychological and spiritual affects of abuse and neglect.
-In June of 2014 he was Incardinated into the American National Catholic Church.
+After leaving the order, he continued working with those struggling emotionally and physically, getting a BA in Interpersonal Communications in 1973 and in 1975 his Master of Social Work.
+Both degrees were from Hunter College in New York City.
+At the same time his desire to serve God and His people led him to pursuing ordination as a Permanent Deacon in the Roman Catholic Church.
+In 1987 he was ordained by Archbishop Robert Sanchez in Santa Fe and following his ordination he completed a BA in Religious Studies from the College of Santa Fe.
+For a while he served at IHM Cathedral in Las Cruces but left in 1995, completing his theological education at St. Alban Theological Seminary, getting ordained to the priesthood in the Anglican tradition, and founding Holy Family Parish.
+He did this for he believed that church should be a place where "all were welcome."
+While as pastor, he continued his work as a therapist in private practice and has worked at New Mexico State University as a College Assistant Professor in the School of Social Work.
+To integrate these various interested in 2003 he completed his Doctorate in Psychology looking at the psychological and spiritual effects of abuse and neglect.
+After leaving the Roman Catholic Church, in June of 2014 he was Incardinated into the American National Catholic Church.

 Picture